Thought provoking questions we have received, with our responses

 that the U.S. Army round up Wiccans and exterminate them by napalm.

-A Wiccan was lynched by a mob of conservative Christians about a decade
+A Wiccan was lynched by a mob of conservative Christians circa 1990

 But there is also a strong tradition within all wings Christianity in favor

 of religious freedom and religious tolerance.
 Both involve letting others follow

 the spiritual and religious path of their own choosing, without discrimination

 or oppression -- even though you disagree with their beliefs.
 As far as spell

 casting is concerned, this can be viewed as a form of prayer.
 A person casting a